octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterDeployContract/course.md

 A smart contract is code written in Michelson langage (a low-level stack-based turing-complete language).
 It contains entrypoints which describe all possible way to interact with a smart contract.
-It contains prototype of each entrypoint.
-What kind of parameters are exepected to execute an entrypoint It contains the description of storage.
+It defines the prototype of each entrypoint (it specifies the parameters types of the entrypoint) It contains the description of storage.

 ### Storage

-storage is an allocated memory space associated to smart contract.
-Storage is a persistent data for a smart contract.
+The storage is an allocated memory space associated to a smart contract.
+The storage is a persistent data store for a smart contract.

 The description of the storage is done by strongly-typing the data structure.